IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 booklet that has been released contemporaneously with the on-chain ratification of the Constitution.
-So long as any such published guidance has been hashed to the Cardano Blockchain pursuant to an “Info” action, the Constitutional Committee shall not be precluded from considering and utilizing such guidance as it deems appropriate.
+So long as any such published guidance has been hashed to the Cardano Blockchain pursuant to an "Info" action, the Constitutional Committee shall not be precluded from considering and utilizing such guidance as it deems appropriate.